redfish64/nclaude/README.md

 - `check_working`: Monitors if output duration exceeds the working threshold
 - `check_silence`: Monitors if silence duration exceeds the silence threshold

+## Known Limitations

+- **Ctrl-Z is disabled**: Pressing Ctrl-Z will be ignored.
+This prevents the terminal from freezing when the underlying Claude process is suspended.
+If you need to background the process, use Ctrl-C to exit or consider using a terminal multiplexer like tmux.

 ## License

 Free for everybody!
 Guaranteed to work or TRIPLE your money back!